MichaelCurrin/learn-to-code/PHP/README.md

 ### macOS

-Use brew.
-Upgrade to PHP 7.3+ on Mac - from [guide](https://stitcher.io/blog/php-73-upgrade-mac).
+Use brew to upgrade to PHP 7.3+.
+From [guide](https://stitcher.io/blog/php-73-upgrade-mac).
 See also extensions listed there.

 ```bash
 $ brew upgrade php
 ```

-Install PHP 7.3 using curl and bash - from [guide](https://tecadmin.net/install-php-macos/).
+Use curl and bash to install PHP 7.3 - from [guide](https://tecadmin.net/install-php-macos/).

 ```bash
 $ curl -s http://php-osx.liip.ch/install.sh | bash -s 7.3